DerGuru/The-Resonant/New Chapters/Part3/P3-14_The_Ritual.md

 "Phase three," she continued, voice strengthening.
 "Template alignment.
 Jason, show me your coupling with RAE.
 Let me see how wholeness looks."

 Jason did.
 Opened himself completely, showing the architecture of his integration with RAE.
 How she wove through his patterns without overwriting them.
-How they complemented each other—his permeability providing structure, her precision optimizing every action.
+How they complemented each other - his permeability providing structure, her precision optimizing every action.
 Not replacing. *Enhancing*.

 65% integration.
 Permanent.
 Irreversible.
 But beautiful in its own way.